-Direct or indirect infringers as well as inducers of infringement may be sued, although as noted above, induced infringement can be found only when one "party" performs every step of a patent.
+Direct or indirect infringers as well as inducers of infringement may be sued, although induced infringement can be found only when one "party" performs every step of a patent.
+In Limelight Networks Inc v Akamai Technologies Inc et al, the Supreme Court held that induced infringement can be found only when one party performs every step of a patent.

-10.3 Patent Term Extension
+9.3 Patent Term Extension for Pharmaceuticals

-35 U.S. Code §§ 154 and 156 address certain adjustments and extensions of patent term, with Section 156 being particularly applicable to drugs and biologics.
-Certain medical devices may also be eligible for patent-term extension; however, such devices must be reviewed and approved via a PMA.
+35 US Code §§ 154 and 156 address certain adjustments and extensions of patent term, with Section 156 being particularly applicable to drugs and biologics.
+Certain medical devices may also be eligible for patent-term extension; however, such devices must be reviewed and approved via pre-market approval.
 The FDA assists the USPTO in determining a product's eligibility for patent-term restoration and provides information to the USPTO regarding a product's regulatory review period.
-The USPTO is responsible for determining the period of extension subject to statutory requirements.
+The USPTO is responsible for determining the period of extension, subject to statutory requirements.